marcelofelman/case-studies/Tambero allows farmers chat with cattle.md

 verticals: The industry on which this article focuses; choose from the following: ["Agriculture, Forestry & Fishing"]
 geolocation: The geolocation of the article; choose one of the following: [South America]
 ---
+# Tambero - Digital Transformation in the farm #

 ## Summary ##